xisnu/KerasBahdanauAttention/README.md

 * Support for different input and output length sequence
 * A simple data generator module to generate some training sequence
 * A module to visulaize the effect of attention weights for input and output sequence
+## Requirement
+Standard Python 2.7 installation with Keras 2, numpy, matplotlib
+## Usage
+1. First run `Datagenerator.py`.
+This will automatically create a file `time_corpus`.
+Each row of this file has two strings, the first one (X) is network input with three elements weekday(w)[0-7], time(t)[0-23] and month(m)[0-11].
+The second one (Y) is the word corresponding to weekday, time and month, also number of days in that month is appended.
+So, length of X is 3 and length of Y is 4.
+Note that m, t and w can appear in any order.